LuuViKhanh/AWS-internship-report/content/4-EventParticipated/4.3-Event3/_index.md

 ## Event Report: AWS Cloud Mastery Series #2 – DevOps on AWS

 ### Event Purpose
-- Build modern DevOps mindset and clearly understand DevOps culture.
+- Build modern DevOps mindset and learn more about DevOps culture.
 - Learn and practice **CI/CD** deployment processes on AWS.
 - Guide on using Infrastructure as Code (IaC).
-- Master and enhance system observability through **Monitoring & Observability** techniques on AWS, including CloudWatch and AWS X-Ray.
+- Learn and enhance system observability through **Monitoring & Observability** techniques on AWS, including CloudWatch and AWS X-Ray.
 - Participate in hands-on workshops with experts from the AWS Vietnam community.

 ---